tc39/notes/es9/2018-03/mar-20.md

 - [proposal](https://github.com/tc39/proposal-flatMap/pull/56 )

-RJE: Kevin, you are up again, this time for flatten.

 KG: _OKAY_.
 This blew up on Twitter, so this is mainly there for an update for people that aren't looking at twitter too much.
 It turns out that `Array.prototype.flatten` is not Web Compatible because of MooTools.
 It is the exact same problem as `.contains`.
 It's an non-enumerable property, it's mootools using the old assignment operator, and making them enumerable. then they use `for in` which only copies enumerable properties to their custom object.
 When they iterate over Array prototype they will not see .flatten at all.
 But because we have specified a non-enumerable property implementation, it ends up not being copied.
 It is reasonable to use flatten on website, we know this because firefox shipped this in nightly, and one of the top 100 websites in Germany weather site broke.
 Suggest screw Mootools?
 I doubt, it will break milliions of people every day.
 Other options include "smoosh," "flat," "flatten," Flat or flatten.
 There are also (horrible webcompat) hacks that we can do: define a getter/setter pair that would return the real flatten from the getter and define an enumerable own property if you did an assignment on Array.prototype.flatten, it would work, but it would be a hack.
 Options are being explored, engines should probably not ship it yet.

-RJE: Questions?

-DE: We got a lot of flack on this issue?
-What should we do to avoid this in the future?
+DE: We got a lot of flack on this issue, what should we do to avoid this in the future?
 Should we be making jokes?

 KG: I like jokes!

 YSV: Some people are uses their personal account on twitter, and this is problematic, because it constrains committee members in their freedom of communication, as it's assumed to be an official source.
 We could alleviate this by using the official TC39 Twitter account.

-RJE: Miles do you have a comment?

-MKA: I think more official communication would be good, but i doubt the fact we are a mini delegate, no matter what disclaimer you put in your twitter profile it will to a certain extent affect what is unavoidable.
+MKA: I think more official communication would be good, but I doubt the fact we are a mini delegate, no matter what disclaimer you put in your twitter profile it will to a certain extent affect what is unavoidable.
 People looked at the PR it was difficult to tell if it was a smoosh was a joke or not. people that are not aware of the process, a lot of project where you have a PR it's ready to merge but in TC39 we have a process and there no way that Smoosh would get through it.
 Just be mindful of that.

 MBS: Sometimes it's hits a precipice, where it goes out of control.
 Starts with whimsy, but at a certain point we've completely lost control, people got upset.
 For the two points that were just raised, with multiple stakeholders, it's really hard to coordinate that.
 We don't really have a mechanism to coordinate that.
 In node when I gets to the point, making sure we have a shared message and we're making front on it.
 I don't know if there's something that the community is interestied in it.
 The Node Code of Conduct Committee has offered to coordinate over the discourse to make sure it doesn't turn into PR problem.
 The committee is not connected to the community, people think we're going to break the internet.
 When it hits this point we're just  need to be in lock-step.
 I wanted to get the temperature of the room to see how we, as leaders of the JavaScript community, should respond to situations like these. it involves a bit more coordination

-DE:  on the day this happened, Brian asked "hey dan watch this issue" because it seemed a bit heated, we discussed it a bit because it did seem heated.
+DE: On the day this happened, Brian asked "hey Dan watch this issue" because it seemed a bit heated, we discussed it a bit because it did seem heated.
 I'd never frozen a GitHub thread before.
 We do have a moderation repo, we can refer to it at https://github.com/tc39/moderation.
 Place where we can have discussion to know what to do in that case.
 Many peoples posted (as well on Twitter) on the thread.

 DE: Overall, what I regret was not closing the thread maybe 8hrs earlier.
 If we can be more aware of these places, like the delegates channel, or the moderation repository.
 All delegates have access to this repository, so we can have internal discussion to document any moderation discussion, like when you need to delete a comment, you just open up an issue on this repo, you propose an action and you talk there.
 If more people want to get involved into this it would be great.
 What should we do with jokes?
 You said that you like jokes but it's maybe not the correct place to make them.